1.5 Hours / 1.5 CEs

 • Intended Audience

-This training is designed for clinical practitioners at all experience levels who want to build or enhance their skills in assessing and managing suicide risk specifically within tele-mental health settings.
-The program is suitable for those specializing in clinical psychology, counseling, social work, or related mental health fields, and is relevant for professionals working in private practice, community mental health centers, tele-mental health platforms, and hospitals.
-The course can be taken independently or as part of the Certificate in Foundations of Digital Mental Health.
+This training is designed for clinical practitioners who want to develop or enhance their skills in assessing and managing suicide risk, specifically within tele-mental health settings.
+It is intended for those specializing in clinical psychology, counseling, social work, or related mental health fields, with a focus on providing remote mental health services.

 • Experience Level